Ricardo Cannizzaro

 Contact

-To have a chat about my research or to discuss collaborations, please reach out to me at ricardo@robots.ox.ac.uk or via LinkedIn.
+To discuss research, collaboration, or opportunities, feel free to reach out to me at ricardo@robots.ox.ac.uk or via LinkedIn.

 Work Experience & Education